 - Demonstrate a basic knowledge of avalanche formation and release

-- Conduct a small party (2-4 person) avalanche rescue and demonstrate competency to the determined standard.
-This includes locating two buried targets, and excavating one buried target to the snow surface within a defined time.
+- Conduct a solo-rescuer avalanche response and demonstrate competency to the determined standard.
+This includes locating two buried targets in a 50×50 meter area and excavating both buried targets to the snow surface within 7 minutes.

 - Conduct study plot weather observations.
 Identify relevant weather trends.